 By Karyn Collier, DVM, chief medical officer of St. Francis Veterinary Center

-The American Society for the Prevention of Cruelty to Animals has designated October as National Adopt a Shelter Dog Month.
-More than 3 million dogs are in shelters across the United States and are in need of a good home.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) has designated October as National Adopt a Shelter Dog Month.
+More than three million dogs are currently in shelters across the United States and are in need of a good home.

 The month-long observance encourages animal lovers across the nation to raise awareness about the positive aspects of adopting a pet from a local shelter.

 DuPage County Animal Care and Control in Wheaton has three adult dogs available for adoption.

 The Naperville Area Humane Society (NAHS) is celebrating Adopt a Shelter Dog month with a "Barktoberfest" promotion, with reduced fees on all adult dogs and puppies.